 Foot Traffic

 Here a large truffle has been stepped upon, or hit by a wheel during Autumn slashing in 2014.
-It was a surface truffle, ~300grams, substantially exposed to Broken-surface-trufflerisk from feet and insects, the pressure cracked it open, exposing the interior and it then rotted.
+It was a surface truffle, ~300grams, substantially exposed to risk from feet and insects, the pressure cracked it open, exposing the interior and it then rotted.

 This happened despite best efforts to keep our traffic away from high risk regions around known producing trees.
 This truffle was on a new tree and an unexpected 150 cm from the tree, which is unusual as first truffles generally appear next to the trunk.